jakewalker56/AudioAIExplainer/README.md

 Note that if there is some periodic signal at exactly f = 4 Hz, that signal would be *exactly the same in every single one of those blocks*, so the interference between that signal and itself would be *constructive* as you added more blocks; it wouldn't get "averaged away" as you added more blocks on top of each other.

 Now consider all the frequencies *other* than this target frequency.
 Observe that these frequencies fall into two categories:
-1) For the frequencies that are some integer n multiple of f, they will undergo exactly n cycles within the block window.
+1) For the frequencies that are some integer multiple of f, they will undergo exactly n cycles within the block window.
 For example, f = 8 Hz will undergo exactly 2 cycles in a 0.25 s window, f = 12 Hz will undergo exactly 3 cycles, etc.
 2) Any other frequency will undergo a fractional number (i.e. not an integer number) of cycles within the window.
 The number of cycles is given by the ratio of the frequency to the target frequency.
 So for example, a 6 Hz signal will go through 6 / 4 = 1.5 cycles per 0.25s window, and a 9 Hz signal will go through 9 / 4 = 2.25 cycles per 0.25s window.

 We'll deal with case #1 in a bit, but for now let's focus on case #2.
 If a wave undergoes a fractional cycle, that implies that the wave will be in a different phase at the start of the next window.
 Whatever this phase change is, the same amount of phase change will happen between the second and third window, and the same phase change will happen again between the fourth and fifth window, etc.

 [GIF] GIF showing the above [/GIF]

-If the ratio of the target frequency and the frequency we're investiaging is a rational number (i.e. can be represented with a whole number fraction), then eventually this phase will come back around to zero (possibly taking several "loops" between 0 and 2 pi at different values - but always the same interval - before landing exactly on 2 pi).
+If the ratio of the target frequency and the frequency we're investiaging is a rational number (i.e. can be represented with a whole number fraction), then eventually this phase will come back around to zero (possibly taking several "loops" between 0 and 2 pi at different values - but always the same interval away from the previous cycle phase - before landing exactly on 2 pi).
 If you took all the phase value this wave had at the start of each block in the sequence before it comes back around to zero and you sorted them from lowest to highest, you would find these phase values are always *uniformly distributed* between 0 and 2pi (meaning the distance between neighboring points is equal to 2pi / N, where N is the number of blocks taken to cycle the phase back to 0).

 [Aside] IF the ratio of the target frequency to the frequency we're investigating is an irrational number, then the phase will never come back around to zero - but the phase values will be uniformly distributed over [0, 2pi| so the logic we use below still holds [/Aside